spree/spree/guides/content/developer/deployment/deployment-service.md

 [Stores](http://spreecommerce.com/stores/) tab under [My Account](http://spreecommerce.com/account).

-Each Store can have one or more “deployments” configured (for production, staging or qa environments), and each deployment can have one or more servers.
+Each Store can have one or more "deployments" configured (for production, staging or qa environments), and each deployment can have one or more servers.

 To create a deployment:

-**1.** Add a new Store or click on an existing store, and choose the **“Add Deployment Service”** link.
+**1.** Add a new Store or click on an existing store, and choose the **"Add Deployment Service"** link.

 Each **deployment** has a number of global parameters which affects all servers configured within that environment including: